The TAKE BACK THE NIGHT PROJECT

 In the years I've been doing this the #metoo movement has risen, and I cannot help but see the similarities between this and the Take Back The Night marches of my young adulthood.
 So much time has passed, yet it seems not so much has changed for those of us who identify as female.
 We are still battered, abused and fighting for our rights as human beings, an endless parade of women who deserve better.

-My thought for this art work was sparked by a tweet from a man observed a march in protest of yet another woman sexually assaulted and murdered.
-He tweeted that it was "a parade of crying women and flowers, just women and flowers".
+My thought for this art work was sparked by a tweet from a man observing a march in protest of yet another woman sexually assaulted and murdered.
+He tweeted that it was "a parade of crying women and flowers, Just women and flowers".
 That image has stayed with me, and I felt that these dolls I have tried to give new life to were somehow representative of all those women all through the years.
 I would like to turn them into an art piece representative of all of us who have marched all these years to make things better, to honor our efforts, to make us more than "women and flowers".

 I welcome people to send me dolls or other materials for this piece, and I would be happy to refurbish a doll in honor of a special woman.
 Please email me through the contact form button above.